 The FMLA allows eligible employees to take up to 12 administrative workweeks of leave without pay (LWOP) during any 12-month period.
 FMLA leave may be charged only on days that are scheduled workdays.

 FMLA may be used for the following reasons:

 Under the VLTP, a covered employee may donate annual leave directly to another employee who has a personal or family medical emergency and who has exhausted his or her available paid leave.
 There is no limit on the amount of donated annual leave a leave recipient may receive from the leave donor(s).
 However, any unused donated leave must be returned to the leave donor(s) when the medical emergency ends.

-DCSA offers several insurance options, with costs split between the employee and the Federal government.
+DCSA offers several insurance options, with costs split between the employee and the federal government.

 Dental and vision benefits are available to eligible employees on an enrollee-pay-all basis.
-This Program allows dental insurance and vision insurance to be purchased on a group basis, which means competitive premiums and no pre-existing condition limitations.
-Premiums for enrolled Federal and Postal employees are withheld from salary on a (pre-tax) basis.
+This program allows dental insurance and vision insurance to be purchased on a group basis, which means competitive premiums and no pre-existing condition limitations.
+Premiums for enrolled federal and postal employees are withheld from salary on a (pre-tax) basis.

 FSAFEDS allows you to save money for health care expenses with a Health Care or Limited Expense Health Care FSA.
-Think of it as a savings account that helps you pay for items that typically aren’t covered by your FEHB Plan, the Federal Employees Dental and Vision Insurance Program, or other health insurance coverage.
+Think of it as a savings account that helps you pay for items that typically aren’t covered by your FEHB Plan, the Federal Employees Dental and Vision Insurance Program (FEDVIP), or other health insurance coverage.

 FSAFEDS also offers an account for families with young children or elder care expenses — the Dependent Care FSA.
 This account allows you to set aside money to pay for your day care expenses.